 • You should not store large amounts of funds in it

-2) Mobile wallets
+2. Mobile wallets

 However, they come with their own flaw, which pretty much once again revolves around constant internet access.
 Even worse.
-If you connect to a public Wi-Fi in order to trade crypto, as many who like to trade on the go tend to do, you can expose yourself to other users of the same public hotspot.
+If you connect to a public Wi-Fi to trade crypto, as many who like to trade on the go tend to do, you can expose yourself to other users of the same public hotspot.
+And, since you can never know who else is connected, you may easily expose your money to hackers, who could infect your phone with malware and steal your information and cryptocurrencies.

 You can protect this wallet by using a VPN, which will hide your data traffic and encrypt it.
 If you use some of the best VPN software, you should, in theory, be safe even when using public hotspots.
-However, for your own safety, it would be best to only trade when you use trusted networks.
+However, for your own safety, it would be best only to trade when you use trusted networks.

 Pros of mobile wallets: